Kenyan Drake: 2020 season

 The Cardinals placed the transition tag on Drake on March 16, 2020.
-He signed the tender for one-year, $8.483 million on March 27, 2020.
+He signed the tender for one-year, earning $8.483 million, on March 27.

-In Week 1 against the San Francisco 49ers, Drake rushed for 60 yards and his first rushing touchdown of the season during the 24–20 win.
-In Week 6 against the Dallas Cowboys, he had 20 carries for 164 rushing yards and two rushing touchdowns in the 38–10 victory.
+In Week 1 against the 49ers, Drake rushed for 60 yards and made his first rushing touchdown of the season during a 24–20 win.
+In Week 6 against the Dallas Cowboys, he had 20 carries for 164 rushing yards with two rushing touchdowns in a Cardinals 38–10 victory.
+In Week 10 against the Bills, Drake rushed for 100 yards in a 32–30 win referred to as "Hail Murray".
+In Week 12, against the Patriots, he had 22 carries for 78 rushing yards with two rushing touchdowns in a 20–17 loss.

-In Week 10 against the Buffalo Bills, Drake rushed for 100 yards during the 32–30 win which would later be referred to as Hail Murray.
-In Week 12, against the New England Patriots, he had 22 carries for 78 rushing yards and two rushing touchdowns in the 20–17 loss.
-Drake finished the 2020 season with 239 carries for 955 rushing yards and ten rushing touchdowns.
+Drake finished the 2020 season with 239 carries for 955 rushing yards, scoring ten rushing touchdowns.

 Las Vegas Raiders

 On March 19, 2021, Drake signed a two-year, $14.5 million contract with the Las Vegas Raiders.
-He was placed on injured reserve on December 8 with a broken right ankle he suffered against the Washington Football Team in Week 13.
-Drake finished the 2021 season with 63 carries for 254 rushing yards and two rushing touchdowns to go along with 30 receptions for 291 receiving yards and one receiving touchdown.
+In a Week 6 win against the Broncos, he made one receiving touchdown and one rushing touchdown, which was the most he scored in a single game that season.
+On December 8, he was placed on injured reserve after suffering a broken right ankle in a Week 13 loss to the Washington Football Team.
+Drake finished the 2021 season with 63 carries for 254 rushing yards, scoring two rushing touchdowns.
+He also made 30 receptions for 291 receiving yards and scored one receiving touchdown.

 On August 23, 2022, Drake was released by the Raiders.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 On August 31, 2022, Drake signed with the Baltimore Ravens.
-In Week 6, against the New York Giants, Drake had 119 rushing yards and one rushing touchdown in the 24–20 loss.
-In Week 9 against the New Orleans Saints, Drake ran for 93 rushing yards and two rushing touchdowns in the 27-13 victory.
+In Week 6, against the New York Giants, Drake had 119 rushing yards and one rushing touchdown in a 24–20 loss.
+In Week 9 against the New Orleans Saints, Drake rushed for 93 yards with two rushing touchdowns in a 27–13 victory.
+He ended the 2022 season playing in 12 games, while starting in 5, making 109 carries for 482 rushing yards and scored 4 rushing touchdowns.
+He had just 1 fumble that season, in a narrow Week 14 win against the Pittsburgh Steelers.

+Indianapolis Colts

+On August 5, 2023, Drake signed with the Indianapolis Colts.
+He was released on August 27 as part of their final roster cuts.

+Baltimore Ravens (second stint)

+On September 20, 2023, the Ravens signed Drake to their practice squad.
+After gaining zero yards on his only carry and losing a fumble against Indianapolis in Week 3, he was released on October 17, 2023.

+Cleveland Browns

+On October 31, 2023, the Browns signed Drake to their practice squad.
+He was released on November 28, 2023.

+Green Bay Packers

+On December 5, 2023, Drake was signed to the Green Bay Packers practice squad.
+On January 12, 2024, Drake was released from the practice squad.

+On July 19, 2024, Drake announced his retirement from professional football after eight seasons in the NFL.